psychoinformatics-de/ipsy-docs/content/pages/tools/htcondor.rst

 Generating a .submit
 ********************
 Condor's strength is not running one job at a time.
-It's strength is running thousands of jobs at a time, and no one in their right mind writes such submit files by hand.
+Its strength is running thousands of jobs at a time, and no one in their right mind writes such submit files by hand.
 A simple script is used to generate them.